 Lois Andersen is a painter, illustrator and teacher for more than twenty-five years to children and adults, in private schools and community programs.
 Born in Brooklyn, NY she studied at Pratt Institute, the Art Students League of NYC, and at the Statenskunstakedemi in Oslo, Norway.
-Her studio is at the Emerson Umbrella where she welcomes inquiries about classes.
+Her studio is at The Umbrella where she welcomes inquiries about classes.
 A long-time resident of Concord, much of her inspiration for paintings is rooted in local history, especially landscapes that include old wooden frame houses distinctive to the area.
 Lois’ painting approach emphasizes drawing foundations and the use of color/value to establish a composition.
+Recent work is based on the severe beauty of Norwegian arctic islands.
 See her work at www.loisandersenfineart.com

 Rachel Branham is an experienced arts educator, scholar, and activist.
 She received her bachelors from the Ohio State University, and her masters from the Rhode Island School of Design.
 She is a new to the Boston area, continuing to work on her graphic novel about art education and public schools.

 Joy Dai Buell received both her BFA and MFA in printmaking from Yale University.
 She also has a BS in education from Tufts University and a diploma from the School of the Museum of Fine Arts.
 She is known to offer superb criticism and encouragement.
 She is honest and constructive in assessing students’ strong and weak points and provides insightful instruction to foster further artistic development.
 Buell maintains a studio in Gloucester, Massachusetts, and takes students to France and Costa Rica to work “en plein air” every August.
 She taught at deCordova’s School for over 15 years.